-With 499 inhabitants, its most important activity is agriculture followed by the stone industry; it also has a hunting game preserve.
+With 470 inhabitants, Vinaixa’s most important activity is agriculture (its extra-virgin olive oil is remarkable), followed by the stone industry.

 Ramon Berenguer IV granted a charter to this village in 1151. lt is the home to Sant Joan Baptista church, built in 1301, which is Romanesque in style but has strong Cistercian influences.
 This church still preserves severa!
 Gothic paintings, whose special features have earned it the designation as a historical-artistic monument.